codio/tutorial_nodeschool_stream_adventure/annotations.md

         // joining together the stdin and stdout here };

 There is a very handy module you can use here: duplexer.
-The duplexer module exports a single function `duplexer(writable, readable)` that joins together a writable stream and readable stream into a single, readable/writable duplex stream.
+The [duplexer module](https://www.npmjs.org/package/duplexer) exports a single function `duplexer(writable, readable)` that joins together a writable stream and readable stream into a single, readable/writable duplex stream.

-If you use duplexer, make sure to `npm install duplexer` in the directory where your solution file is located.
+If you use [`duplexer`](https://www.npmjs.org/package/duplexer), make sure to `npm install duplexer` in the directory where your solution file is located.